Best Free Legal Billing Software Shortlist

 Cons:

-Bill4Time provides a 14-day free trial that allows you to access all its features.
-However, once the trial period is over, you'll need to switch to a paid plan to continue using the service.
+Bill4Time offers a 14-day free trial with access to all core features.
+After the trial, you’ll need to choose a paid plan to continue using the platform.

 Pros: